Causal Discovery Should Embrace the Wisdom of the Crowd: Conclusion

-We call on the community to advance this vision by developing new methodologies, benchmarks, tools, and theoretical foundations.
+In this paper, we highlight the opportunities for crowd-based causal learning as a promising paradigm to leverage distributed human expertise in causal discovery.
+We call on the community to advance this paradigm by developing new methodologies, benchmarks, tools, and theoretical foundations.
 Table~\ref{tab:future_directions} in Appendix~\ref{future} highlights several concrete avenues for future exploration.
 These include modeling the nuanced knowledge profiles and uncertainty patterns of human contributors; optimizing elicitation strategies to make crowd input more reliable, cost-effective, and scalable; and designing hybrid workflows where human and AI systems, especially LLMs, collaborate seamlessly.
-Beyond technical methods, this agenda raises foundational theoretical questions about the limits and guarantees of distributed causal inference, along with pressing system-level challenges in evaluation, ethics, and inclusivity.
-Fully realizing the impact of the proposed paradigm will require deep interdisciplinary collaboration that draws on insights from causal inference, human-computer interaction, crowdsourcing, AI ethics, and cognitive science to build robust, adaptive, and human-centered causal learning systems.
+Beyond technical methods, this agenda raises foundational theoretical questions about the limits and guarantees of distributed causal learning, along with pressing system-level challenges in evaluation, ethics, and inclusivity.
+Fully realizing the impact of the paradigm will require deep interdisciplinary collaboration that draws on insights from causal inference, HCI, crowdsourcing, AI ethics, and cognitive science to build robust, adaptive, and human-centered causal learning systems.

 \begin{appendices}